ieneiraul/Portfolio-website/README.md

 # Portfolio-website

 An Angular app that manages projects created by me and offers informations about my experience.
-The app uses Firebase for a fake REST server and deployment.<br><br>
+The app uses Firebase for a real time database and deployment.<br><br>

 Features:<br>
 -Landing page with my profile<br>